JoinColony/colonyJS/sdk/docs/reference/api/classes/ColonyNetwork.Colony.md

 Get a new instance of a Colony's native Token

+**`Remarks`**

-**`remarks`** Currently only Tokens deployed via Colony are supported (no external, imported tokens) in Colony SDK.
+Currently only Tokens deployed via Colony are supported (no external, imported tokens) in Colony SDK.
 All other kinds will throw an error

 #### Returns